standardhealth/shr-cli/README.md

 # Primary Selection Strategy and Filter Strategy

+Often times when generating the IG, it may be necessary to remove extraneous elements written into the specifications, or highlight specific elements as more important.
+This is where the primary selection strategy and filter strategy come into play.

+The primary selection strategy is used to set certain entries in the IG as primary.
+This causes those entries to be listed in a "Primary" section at the top of their respective pages in the IG, displaying them as most directly relevant.
+All other elements are listed in a "Supporting" section below the "Primary" section.

 The options for the configuration file's `implementationGuide.primarySelectionStrategy` are described below.

 * The `"entry"` `strategy` for primary selection sets every entry as primary in the IG.
 * The `"namespace"` `strategy` for primary selection sets every entry found in the namespaces in the `primary` array as primary in the IG.
 * The `"hybrid"` `strategy` for primary selection sets every entry listed in the `primary` array or found in the namespaces in the `primary` array as primary in the IG.
 * If there is no `strategy` set in the `implementationGuide.primarySelectionStrategy`, the default operation is the `"entry"` `strategy`.

+The filter strategy is used to determine which entries are processed when exporting the specifications.
+If only a subset of the specifications are desired in an export, or a subsequent IG generation, then filtering down to target elements or namespaces causes only those targets (and their dependencies) to be exported, ignoring the rest.

 The options for the configuration file's `implementationGuide.filterStrategy` are described below.